top of page

 25 years of Experience

-Welcome to Hormann Architects,
+formerly Hormann Architects,

 Dipl.-Ing.
 Michael Hormann

-Michael Hormann is a German technician, engineer, and chartered architect (RIBA) with over 25 years of experience.
+Michael Hormann is a German technician, engineer, and chartered architect (RIBA) with over 25 years of professional experience.

 IMG_1471.jpeg